mozilla-services/socorro/docs/populateelasticsearch.rst

 After you saved and closed the file, run ``sysctl -p``, then ``cat /proc/sys/fs/file-max`` to verify it worked.
 No restart is required here.

-`Note: I am not sure wether restarting the VM is necessary, or if ElasticSearch only is needed.
+`Note: I am not sure whether restarting the VM is necessary, or if ElasticSearch only is needed.
 Don't hesitate to make this more precise with the result of your experiments.`